How to Prepare for a Baby:

 This ABP bag will grow increasingly more useful as your baby gets older and especially when you’re on Baby #2.

-And don’t forget those hospital bags!
+And don’t forget all 3 of those hospital bags!

 4. Re-Learn All the Lullabies

 So turns out there are only so many times you can sing Twinkle Twinkle Little Star before going crazy.